| |

 of pounds of shellac each day.
 The plant is even inspected regularly

+by rabbis to retain its kosher rating.
 The sticklac is crushed and sieved to remove sand and dust.
 It

 is then washed, breaking up the encrusted twigs and insect bodies,